taanishr/cse15l-lab-reports/week-5-lab-report.md

 government/Media/The_State_of_Pro_Bono.txt:of her own money on an appeal based on DNA evidence.
 ```

+I called `grep` with command line option `-m 1` and string `I` for all `txt` files (`*.txt`) in `government/Media/`.
 The `-m` command line option limits the number of matches per file to the number provided (in this case `1`).
 This is useful for when we care to determine which files contain a string but only care about matching it a certain amount of times.
 If the number is `1`, `-m` provides similar functionality to `-l`, but also gives the matched line, which may be useful for data processing.

 Source: Found in `man grep`